 Great School Great Staff Great Community.
 We are excellent on 1 to 1 laptop community staff and school.

 Weeping Water High School is a public high school in Weeping Water.
-176 students attend Weeping Water High School and identify mostly as White, non-Hispanic; Hispanic; and Asian.
+176 students attend Weeping Water High School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
 30% of the 176 students here have subsidized lunches.
 The ratio of students to teachers at Weeping Water High School is 12:1.
 Louisville High School is one of the nearest high schools.

 - Ceramics sculpture